Praveen4267/simplified-erp-system/README.md

-# Getting Started with Create React App
+# Simplified ERP system with React (without BackEnd)

 Instructions for Running the Application To run the Simplified ERP System locally on your machine, follow these steps: Welcome to the Simplified ERP System built with React!
 This project provides a user-friendly interface for managing key aspects of a business, such as product listings and order management.

 The system includes the following pages:

+Dashboard: Provides an overview of key metrics or features.

+Products Management: Allows for the management of product listings.

+Orders Management: Facilitates viewing and handling orders.

+Orders Calendar View (Optional): Displays orders on their expected delivery dates.

+Project Objectives

+Develop a user-friendly interface for managing business operations.
+Utilize React for building modular components and managing application state.
+Implement navigation between different sections using React Router.
+Create a responsive design suitable for desktop and mobile devices.

+Instructions for Running the Application
+To run the Simplified ERP System locally on your machine, follow these steps: